ScottyLabs/wdw/backend/index.md

 Participants in this workshop will learn how to make a simple blog in Flask, a popular Python framework.

-Although this workshop can be taken on its own, we recommend pairing it with [HTML & CSS]({{ site.baseurl }}/html/) so that you get a better idea of what's happening on the client side.
+Although this workshop can be taken on its own, we recommend pairing it with [Introduction to HTML & CSS]({{ site.baseurl }}/html/) so that you get a better idea of what's happening on the client side.

 __This workshop is not being offered for Web Dev Weekend.__

-### What to bring
+### What to Bring

 Bring a computer with a web browser and text editor installed.
 We recommend [Chrome](https://www.google.com/chrome/browser/) and [Sublime Text](http://www.sublimetext.com/).